HHS/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor/parsing-refactor.md

     @abstractmethod
     def parse_and_validate(self) -> dict:
-        """To be overriden in child class."""
+        """To be overridden in child class."""
         # Should have the same return as parse.py::parse_datafile
         pass